kbredies/gratopy/doc/source/functions.rst

 Solvers
 -------
 Based on these forward and backward operators, one can implement a variety of reconstruction algorithms, where we focus on iterative methods (as those in particular are dependent on efficient implementation).
-These are but a few examples for easy use, which also serve to illustrate how gratopy can included in your implementations.
+These are but a few examples for easy use, which also serve to illustrate how gratopy can be included in your implementations.

 .. autofunction:: gratopy.landweber